 My name is Jenny.
-I am sharing my story with you because survivors’ voices must be heard.
+I am speaking my truth with you because survivors’ voices must be heard.
 All too often, we are the silent ones in the story.
 The ones talked about, but that are not heard.

 As I share my story, please keep in mind I am going through a transition in my life once again.
 Sometimes it has felt like the transition never ends.
 But, my story is of success.